OpenNMT/Tokenizer/docs/options.md

 **Notes:**

 * `space` and `none` modes are incompatible with options listed in the *Segmenting* section.
-* In all modes, the text at least segmented on placeholders:
+* In all modes, the text is at least segmented on placeholders:

 ```bash
 $ echo "a｟b｠c" | cli/tokenize --mode space